We will track here amendments to this resource that reflect changes in law and practice.

 "Any arrangements with respect to property of any description, including money, the purpose or effect of which is to enable persons taking part in the arrangements (whether by becoming owners of the property or any part of it or otherwise) to participate in or receive profits or income arising from the acquisition, holding, management or disposal of the property or sums paid out of such profits or income."

 Investment funds can be regulated or unregulated.
 A regulated fund is broadly one that is authorised, recognised, or registered by a regulator.
 The section below explains where to find Practical Law materials on regulated funds.
-For information about unregulated funds, see Unregulated funds.
+For information about unregulated funds, see Unregulated funds below.

 UK regulated funds

-The following types of funds can be authorised by the FCA for sale to retail customers:
+The following types of fund can be authorised by the FCA for sale to retail customers:

-In practice, this means that, in order to be authorised in the UK, a fund must fall within one of the following categories:
+In practice, this means that to be authorised in the UK, a fund must fall within one of the following categories:

 A UCITS scheme (that is, an undertaking for collective investment in transferable securities).